Baby’s First Step and Dog Moves Out of the Way

 Every Step Creates More Confidence

-Once babies realize they can walk, they immediately become more ambitious.
+Once babies realize they can walk, they become more ambitious.
 They no longer wait for parents to bring them places.
-They go exploring themselves.
+They begin exploring independently.

-Unfortunately for the dog, babies are very interested in wherever the dog happens to be.
+Unfortunately for the dog, babies are often very interested in wherever the dog happens to be.

 - Baby walks toward dog bed.